Kahlan-walcott/GVSU-CIS350-lokds/meetings/GVSU-CIS350-lokds-2024-10-14.md

 * Kahlan will create a document with all the functional and non-functional requirements
 * Delaney will make and describe a use-case diagram
 * Olivia will create a demo video of the game so far for the presentation
-* Sanidhya will create a timeline for the presentation
+* Sanidhya and Lasya will create a timeline for the presentation